alvaro-gc95/AVOCADO/README.md

-# AutoVal
+# AVOCADO (Automatic ValidatiOn and Coherence Assesment of Data from Observations)
-AutoVal is a python pandas extension of automatic tests for meteorological data validation.
+AVOCADO is a python pandas extension of automatic tests for meteorological data validation.

 ## Dependencies
 This extension works in a python 3.8 environment and needs the following python libraries: